Ivan Marushchak

 Ivan Marushchak (Іван Петрович Марущак; born 25 April 1970) is a Ukrainian football coach.

 Career

 In 1988–90, he served in the Soviet Army, after which worked as a sports instructor in Chernivtsi.
 In 2003 while working in SC Tavriya Simferopol, Marushchak graduated the Moscow State Academy of Physical Culture and Sports.

-In 2014, Marushchak ended up in a middle of political scandal connected with the 2014 Crimea crisis when FC Zhemchuzhyna Yalta played couple of exhibition games with Russian FC Terek Grozny.
-After the Crimean crisis Marushchak coached Zhemchuzhyna Yalta which competed in the 2014 Republican championship leading it at the first half.
+In 2014, Marushchak ended up in a middle of political scandal connected with the annexation of Crimea by the Russian Federation when FC Zhemchuzhyna Yalta played couple of exhibition games with Russian FC Terek Grozny.
+After the annexation of Crimea Marushchak coached Zhemchuzhyna Yalta which competed in the 2014 Republican championship leading it at the first half.

 In August 2014 Zhemchuzhyna Yalta coached by Marushchak started to play in the Russian Cup and the Russian Second League.

-Marushchak is a non-partisan member of Ternopil Oblast Council.
-In 2015, he was a president of FC Ahro Synkiv and in 2016 – president of FC Ternopil.
+Marushchak is a non-partisan member of the Ternopil Oblast Council.
+In 2015, he served as the president of FC Ahro Synkiv and in 2016, he became the president of FC Ternopil.